Know your rights and use the law as a sword and a shield.

 - What’s going on behind closed doors in the family courts?

 The law is both fascinating and useful.
-After this course you will have a firm grasp of its anecdotes, its uses, and how to learn more about it.
+After this Diploma in Legal Studies Course, you will have a firm grasp of its anecdotes, its uses, and how to learn more about it.

 Week 1: Introduction to the Irish Legal System

 - How does the court structure work?